Skip to main content

 1 Unit

-Prerequisite: Pre-AP 9 or teacher recommendation; strong reading and writing skills.
+Prerequisite: Pre-AP 9, or 93+ average and teacher recommendation; strong reading and writing skills.

 College-level study of world history from 1200 CE to present.
 Students take both the AP World History exam and the Global History II Regents exam.